Australian Bernedoodle

-The Australian Bernedoodle is a mixed breed dog that’s created by crossing a Bernese Mountain Dog with an Australian Labradoodle.
-This results in a dog that has a hypoallergenic coat and a friendly, outgoing personality.
+The Australian Bernedoodle is a mixed breed dog created by crossing a Bernese Mountain Dog with an Australian Labradoodle.
+This breed is known for having a hypoallergenic coat and a friendly, outgoing personality.
+They typically weigh between 50 and 90 pounds and stand between 18 and 29 inches tall at the shoulder.

 "<yoastmark